 In Autumn 2018, SURF appointed Peter Renwick as its part-time Langholm Facilitator to support local development activity.
-Peter, who has a background in project management, arts programming, town centre development and tourism marketing, will initially be employed for two years .
+Peter, who has a background in project management, arts programming, town centre development and tourism marketing, was in position until August 2021.

-The support the Local Facilitator is providing to local stakeholders is informed by the outcomes of the feasibility study, which identified tourism, economic diversification, and enhanced collaborations between community led activity as priority development areas.
+The current Langholm Facilitator, Mairi Telford-Jammeh, was appointed in September 2021.
+Mairi’s previous roles include Partnership Officer in Dumfries & Galloway Council.
+The support Mairi is providing to local stakeholders is informed by the outcomes of the feasibility study, and additional stakeholder consultations in summer 2021, which identified tourism and the town centre as priority development areas.

 Langholm Town Centre Improvement Fund

 Langholm Town Centre Improvement Scheme aims to support shop owners and business premises by providing 50% match funding to make improvements to commercial property frontages.
 The Scheme will encourage the emergence of quality shopfront design throughout Langholm, and the use of traditional and attractive design principles, components, and materials to create appealing, characterful, contemporary streets.

 Support is available to business premises located within Langholm, and priority will be given to businesses facing onto the High Street, although this does not in itself guarantee an award of funding.
 The Scheme is funded by Dumfries and Galloway Council and administered by SURF on behalf of a steering group with representatives of the Community Council, Regeneration Group and D&G Council.

 SURF operates a Langholm stakeholders mailing list, providing regular activity updates on local Alliance for Action programme developments.
 Subscribers will receive updates around once a month and can unsubscribe at any time by clicking a link in the email.